This is a guest post by Rebecca Hall.

 the place we found. cheap, but a wee bit dodgy. any time you’re quoted a certain price for a room, and an additional charge for the use of a shower, you know something isn’t right.
 Moreover, the ‘hotel’ didn’t have a toilet – anywhere. only the pictured bidet.

-an English language bookstore in paris. traveling writers can stay upstairs in exchange for a couple of hours work each day. once a popular meeting place for hemingway.
+the saint michel fountain. the meeting place for parisians. an English language bookstore in paris. traveling writers can stay upstairs in exchange for a couple of hours work each day. once a popular meeting place for hemingway.

 my foot. directly in the center of the world … or france. france’s ‘kilometer zero,’ where the distances to all cities in france are measured from. old napoleon insisted it wasn’t the center of paris but the center of the world.